 Are they keeping you in the dark?

 You are probably paying more than you think for your old pensions.
-Research shows you could save over £10,000 in fees by transferring to interactive investor.
+Expert analysis shows you could save over £10,000 in fees by transferring to interactive investor.

 Many of us have older-style pensions, usually workplace pensions arranged by an employer.